Spain Permanent Residence: How to Get Permanent Residence After 5 Years?

 3. Clean Criminal Record

-A clean criminal record in Spain and in your country of origin is essential to prove that you do not pose a threat to public order.
+A clean criminal record in Spain and in your country of origin is essential, and the applicant must present a clean record to show that they do not pose a threat to public order; depending on the file, a criminal record certificate may also be required by the competent authority.

 4. Integration